D3: The Mighty Ducks: Plot

-Charlie's acting out alienates him from his mother, teammates, and an ailing Hans.
-Hans suddenly dies, and Bombay comes to Charlie's house the day after the funeral to take him back to Eden Hall.
-He tells Charlie that Orion's career with the Minnesota North Stars ended when the team moved to Dallas and he stayed to care for his paraplegic daughter.
-Bombay tells Charlie the background story on how he first came to coach the Ducks and says he told Orion that Charlie was the heart and soul of the team, and he hoped that both Orion and Charlie would learn something from each other.
-Emotionally touched by his words and feeling remorse over his behavior towards Orion and his fellow Ducks (including Fulton, who decided to play it by ear regarding hockey and rejoin), Charlie agrees to rejoin the team.
+Charlie’s behavior begins to alienate him from his mother, his teammates, and Hans, who is seriously ill.
+When Hans suddenly dies, Bombay visits Charlie the day after the funeral and brings him back to Eden Hall.
+Bombay explains that Orion’s NHL career ended when the Minnesota North Stars relocated to Dallas, and Orion chose to stay behind to care for his paraplegic daughter.
+He also shares how he first came to coach the Ducks and reveals that he told Orion that Charlie was the heart and soul of the team.
+Bombay hoped both Charlie and Orion would learn from one another.
+Moved by Bombay’s words and filled with remorse, Charlie decides to rejoin the team.
+Fulton, now reconsidering his own future, also returns.